shammishailaj/rocket/README.md

 Available Commands:
-  help        Help about any command init        Init rocket by creating a .rocket.san configuration file version     Display the version and build information
+  help        Help about any command init        Init rocket by creating a .rocket.sane configuration file version     Display the version and build information

 Flags: